Clarity

 A short version of how I grew into the kind of engineer I am now.

-The more real product work I did, the more I cared about structure, maintainability, and decisions that only show up once complexity arrives.
+Started with a straightforward interest in building for the web, then got pulled deeper into the systems behind them.
+The more real product work I did, the more I cared about structure, maintainability, and the decisions that only show up once complexity arrives.

 A few things that keep showing up outside the day job.